Shah Begum (wife of Jahangir): Family

-The couple's first child was a daughter named Sultan-un-Nissa Begum, who was born on 25 April 1586 and died on 5 September 1646.
-She lived for sixty years.
-The couple's second child was a son named Khusrau Mirza, who was born on 16 August 1587.
-At his birth, Man Bai was bestowed the prestigious title of "Shah Begum" meaning "The royal lady".
+The couple had two children, Sultan-un-Nissa Begum (25 April 1586 and died on 5 September 1646) and a son, Khusrau Mirza (16 August 1587 – 26 January 1622).
+On the birth of her son, birth, Man Bai was bestowed the prestigious title of Shah Begum meaning "royal lady".

 With her fidelity and sincere devotion to Jahangir, she won a special place in his heart.
-Jahangir was extremely fond of her and had her designated as his chief consort in his princely days.
-Jahangir while referring to her death in his biography records his attachment and affection for her.
+Jahangir was extremely fond of her and had her designated as his chief consort, and he wrote of his attachment and affection for her in his memoirs.